jameswilddev/react-native-app-helpers/react-native/components/Row/readme.md

   >
     <Text>These example items are aligned to the top left.</Text>
     <Text>
-      The container is as short as possible while containing their height.
+      The container is as short as possible while containing its height.
     </Text>
   </Row>
 );